Best USB Microscopes of 2019Science

 Technology has come a long way since those early days.
 You still have to be careful to avoid cheap Chinese junk, but relatively inexpensive options are now used for education and lab work.
 Of course, devices compatible with Windows, Mac, and Android will be our focus.

-These are the best USB digital microscopes available, with high-precision optics, ranging from binocular laboratory grade models to cheap educational options.
-The product that is right for you will depend on your budget and how important being handheld is for your use.
+These are the best USB microscopes of 2019, with high-precision optics, ranging from binocular laboratory grade models to cheap educational options.
+The microscope that is right for you will depend on your budget and how important being handheld is for your use.
 Everything that you need to know is in the reviews below.

 When buying a USB digital microscope, avoid plastic optics!